stagbl/stagbl/DMStag/Proposal.md

 - Stratum : set of all k-cells for a given k
 - Entry   : a single entry in a vector representing one or more fields on the complex
 - Ghost   : describes an extra point or degree of freedom corresponding to one stored on a neighboring rank (which may be defined by periodicity) in the global decomposition
-- Dummy   : describes an extra point or degree of freedom in the local representation, used on the top/right/front of the domain, to give a representation with an eequal number of points of each type
+- Dummy   : describes an extra point or degree of freedom in the local representation, used on the top/right/front of the domain, to give a representation with an equal number of points of each type

 ### Working Definition of DM
 We think of a `DM` as a combination of up to three other concepts: